 The Yale Alumni Magazine was founded as the Yale Alumni Weekly in 1891 by the student editors of the Yale Daily News.
 In the first issue, its founders declared that the publication was to be “run exclusively for the benefit of the graduates.”
 It was to “serve as an organ for the expression of graduate opinion upon topics concerning the welfare and interest of Yale” and to “act as a bond between the Alumni themselves and between the Alumni and the University.”

-On June 16, 2003, the Board of Directors of Yale Alumni Publications, Inc., approved the following Statement of Purpose for the magazine:
+On April 24, 2015, the Board of Directors of Yale Alumni Publications, Inc., approved the following Statement of Purpose for the magazine, to be effective July 1, 2015:

-The Yale Alumni Magazine is published by Yale Alumni Publications, Inc., a nonprofit incorporated in Connecticut.
-Yale Alumni Publications is run by a governing board that does not control or oversee the magazine’s content, but does oversee its general operations and fiscal health.
+The Yale Alumni Magazine is published by Yale University under agreement with Yale Alumni Publications, Inc., a nonprofit incorporated in Connecticut.
+Yale Alumni Publications is run by a governing board that also serves as an editorial advisory board to the magazine.
 The Board of Directors includes representatives of the Yale faculty, alumni, and administration, as well as leading journalists and publishers.

-Currently, the journalists on the magazine’s governing board are Paul Steiger, editor of ProPublica and former editor of the Wall Street Journal; Jim Amoss, editor of the New Orleans Times-Picayune and current chair of the Pulitzer board; and Joanne Lipman, Newsweek columnist and former editor of Condé Nast’s Portfolio magazine.
+Currently, the journalists on the magazine’s governing board are Paul Steiger, editor of ProPublica and former editor of the Wall Street Journal; Joanne Lipman, author and founding editor of Condé Nast’s Portfolio magazine; and Ben Smith, editor of Buzzfeed.